rqlite/rqlite/README.md

         "time": "2.520152ms"
     }

-The use of the URL param `pretty` is optional, and results in pretty-printed JSON responses. `explain` is also optional.
-If included, the response will include some basic information about the processing that took place -- how long it took, for example.
+The use of the URL param `pretty` is optional, and results in pretty-printed JSON responses.

 You can confirm that the data has been writen to the database by accessing the SQLite database directly.